jimbobding/seasons/TESTING.md

 #### Test
 - Add a product without an image.
 - Add a product without an image.
-- Edit a product in each individual field.
+- Edit a product in each field.
 - Edit a product with incorrect information.
 - create a product and add it to the cart